Encourage Sport Sampling: Taking Next Steps

 ACES distributed a nine-question Project Play checklist for National Sport Organizations to advance sport sampling — a key priority of the Project Play 2020 advisory group and a core concept of the U.S. Olympic Committee’s American Development Model — and encouraged members to participate.

-Over the next year, Project Play will work with those organizations, and others as they are added, to check more boxes.
 As a result of this commitment, ACES was honored as a Project Play Champion at the 2018 Project Play Summit.

 Project Play Bobsled